About the College

 What is there to do for fun around Hillsboro?

-Hillsboro is home to several restaurants including El Lorito, Sonic, Subway, Pizza Hut, Wendy’s, Panda Kitchen, and Norell Farms Bakery.
+Hillsboro is home to several restaurants including El Lorito, Sonic, Subway, Pizza Hut, Wendy’s, Panda Kitchen, and Rhubarb Market.
 Tabor’s athletic contests, performing arts programs and Student Activities Board events offer regular opportunities for students to come together on campus for fun.
 Tabor College students enjoy spending time at Marion Reservoir and Marion Lake and late night ventures to Newton for donuts.
 Wichita is only 50 minutes away and is the largest city in Kansas (500,000 people).
 Wichita offers everything from fine dining to movie theaters, to shopping malls, to professional sporting events.

 When do I need to arrive on campus?